 If you’re an aspiring filmmaker or if you’re interested in film at all, classic movies are so beneficial.
 Learning from the greats is the best way to become better at writing or watching movies.
 The great directors you love now like Wes Anderson or Martin Scorsese were inspired by these older films.
 Having seen the films they reference makes watching their movies so much more enjoyable.

-Just as seeing our society’s problems in fantastical and fictional worlds can help us better understand them, it can help seeing them in the past too.
+Just as seeing our society’s problems in fantastical and fictional worlds can help us better understand them, it can help to see them in the past too.
 The underlying anti-Semitism in Gentleman’s Agreement and racism in In the Heat of the Night are still very present today.
 Sometimes realizing that we are dealing with issues that happened long before us can be a rude awakening.
-Older movies have a lot to teach us about how we got to where we are now, not just in film but society too.
+Older movies have a lot to teach us about how we got to where we are now, not just in film but in society too.

 The NY Post did have another interesting statistic that showed 72% of millennials get their movies from streaming services, which include Netflix, Hulu, and Amazon Prime.
 These services pride themselves in providing the latest content, so that leaves little room for older films, especially on Netflix.
 One of the reasons young people don’t watch older films is because the place millennials watch movies the most isn’t providing any exposure to older films.
 Our own Ciara Wardlow wrote about Netflix’s classic movie problem in depth.